Improving your care

-By using secure electronic systems, your information is held and shared more safely than the traditional methods of letters, forms, faxes and phone calls.
-It ensures that staff with appropriate authorisation have access to your information, that care details are kept up-to-date and accurate, and reduces the risk of errors and delays to your care.
+Only staff with appropriate authorisation have access to your information.
+And by using secure electronic systems, your information is held and shared more safely than the traditional methods of letters, forms, faxes and phone calls.

 Data Sharing and Privacy Notice

-Only authorised care professionals with a legitimate relationship to the care you receive will be able to access the parts of your shared care record that enable them to deliver your care.
+Only authorised care professionals can access the parts of your care record that helps them to deliver your care.
 Only approved staff can log onto the Surrey Care Record and all access is logged.

 All organisations involved with the Surrey Care Record are legally required to explain how, why and with whom they share your health and care information, through a privacy notice.

 You can view a list of all GP practices and other organisations who are participating in the Surrey Care Record.

 Please see the Surrey Care Record Privacy Notice for further detail about how personal data included in the shared care record is used and protected.
 The Privacy Notice also provides information on how individuals can exercise their rights with respect to data shared via the Surrey Care Record.

 Right to object

-You also have the right to object of sharing of your data via the Surrey Care Record.
+You have the right to object to the sharing of your data via the Surrey Care Record.
 However, the NHS strongly recommends the sharing of data and real world experience demonstrates that it leads to higher quality and safer care.
 An objection to sharing your information will mean that your data will not be shared for any kind of direct care, including extended hours GP access and emergencies.
 If you do wish to object, you should therefore contact your GP practice and the other organisations involved in your care and understand what it means for you.

 Working with Thames Valley and Surrey